juliomrqz/statusfy/packages/docs/src/guide/incidents.md

 # Incidents

-Incidents are the core of Statusfy: there is no Status Page System with a record of incidents.
+Incidents are the core of Statusfy: there is no Status Page System without a record of incidents.

 The Incidents information is stored in a Markdown file with attributes and a content that provides extra information to your users.